Private lessons can bring in a lot of money at your sports facility, particularly if you have well-known instructors on staff.

 Balls-n-Strikes is an top-notch indoor baseball and softball training company with locations throughout the United States.
 Their facilities offer private baseball instruction, as well as camps, classes, clinics, and more.

-The Balls-n-Strikes location in Ballwin, Missouri recently implemented eSoft Planner scheduling software to manage operations at the facility, and Office Manager Shannon Hoffman shared the following tip with me.
+The Balls-n-Strikes location in Ballwin, Missouri recently implemented eSoft Planner scheduling software to manage operations at the facility.
+Office Manager Shannon Hoffman shared the following tip with me.

-Each week, she checks instructor schedules by quickly scanning for upcoming open lesson spots, which are color coded for easy reference.
-She then accesses a list of all the clients who have had a baseball lesson with that particular instructor for the past few months, and sends those clients an email informing them of those openings.
-(All of this can be done directly through eSoft Planner.)
+Each week, she checks instructor schedules by quickly scanning for upcoming open lesson spots.
+We color coded them for easy reference.
+She then accesses a list of all the clients who have had a baseball lesson with that particular instructor for the past few months.
+After that, she sends those clients an email informing them of those openings. (eSoft Planner can do all of this.)

 “I have people calling me in under five minutes after the email is sent to book available lesson times,” she said.
 “In the past, it would have been impossible to get a hold of all their past clients so quickly.”